ceberhard/til/python/folder_exists.md

     os.makedirs(folder_path)
 ```
 Notice the conditional:

 1. checks for existence
-2.  confirms that the path is a directory.
+2. confirms that the path is a directory

 ### References:
 http://stackoverflow.com/questions/8933237/how-to-find-if-directory-exists-in-python